zoecahill1/project-pands/README.md

 ![Pair Plot](/res/pairplot.jpg)

-<p>Let's look a little but closer a some of these scatter plots</p>
+<p>Let's look a little but closer a some of these scatter plots.</p>

 ## Scatter Plots
 <p>Firstly we will look at whether there is any relationship between sepal length and width.
 Coding this was a little tricky.
-I had to create a colourmap to make the graph readable and then maunally make a legend rather than have the computer generate one [12]</p>
+I had to create a colourmap to make the graph readable and then maunally make a legend rather than have the computer generate one.[12]</p>

 ![Scatter Sepal Code](/images/scatterSepal.JPG)

-<p>Look at the scatter plots we can make some observations about the data</p>
+<p>Looking at the scatter plots we can make some observations about the data</p>

 ![Scatter Speal](/res/scatterSepal.jpg)